HOME

 Philippines for the Intrepid Traveler

-To the hardy-drinking rural folk, lambanog is "THE" Philippine alcoholic beverage – the arrack of the masa.
+To the hardy-drinking rural folk, lambanog, the coconut liquor, is "THE" Philippine alcoholic beverage – the arrack of the masa.

-In rural Quezon, it was once considered at the low-end of the alcohol preference – the wine of the peasantry, the arrack of the masa.
+In rural Quezon, it was once considered at the low-end of the alcohol preference – the alak of the peasantry, the arrack of the masa.
 Not anymore.
-Affordable at P 150 to 200 per gallon ( P130 to 140 per gallon at volume purchase), It is now the preferred alcoholic drink – over gin and beer, that is, if it can be found pure and unadulterated.
-Unfortunately, much of the rural-provincial consumption access is through unlabeled recycled plastic gallon jugs sold from roadside shoulder-stalls and stores, alas, often chemically adulterated.
+Affordable at P 160 to 200 per gallon ( P140 to P150 per gallon at volume purchase), It is now the preferred alcoholic drink – over gin and beer, that is, if it can be found pure and unadulterated.
+Unfortunately, much of the rural-provincial consumption access is through unlabeled recycled plastic gallon jugs sold from roadside shoulder-stalls and stores; alas, often chemically adulterated.

 Diluents and Adulterants